 Second Fog Bank on the Left

 The path then curved toward the river and the first cloud bank settled above the water, thick as starch.
 The air was chilled and stirred in his wake as the runner picked up speed.
-The peel of church bells chimed in a muffled cadence off to the as they called believers to the first mass.
+The peel of church bells chimed in a muffled cadence coming from town as the toll called believers to the first mass.

 His secret vision.